by Nebula Haze

 - Need your full attention – Auto-flowering strains are generally pretty easy to grow, but you’re on a strict time schedule.
 During the first 6 weeks, it’s incredibly important you pay close attention to your plants and react quickly to any problems.
 If an auto-flowering plant runs into major problems during the first part of its life, you may end up with tiny plants and tiny yields because an auto-flowering plant stops growing bigger after about 6 weeks.
 However, when nurtured through the first few weeks, these strains can produce surprisingly high yields in a short amount of time.

-- Very important to pick a good breeder - the ancestor of all auto-flowering strains was a type of wild hemp which had tiny buds and very low levels of THC.
-As a result, the original auto-flowering strains from more than half a decade ago were generally poor yielding and far less potent than photoperiod plants.
-Luckily, we now have dedicated breeders who put a lot of focus on breeding auto-flowering strains (Mephisto Genetics, Dinafem & Dutch Passion are three of the best known auto breeders).
+- Very important to pick a good breeder – the ancestor of all auto-flowering strains was a type of wild hemp which had tiny buds and very low levels of THC.
+As a result, the original auto-flowering strains were generally poor yielding and far less potent than photoperiod plants.
+Luckily, we now have dedicated breeders who put a lot of focus on breeding auto-flowering strains (Mephisto Genetics, Sweet Seeds, Nirvana, Dinafem & Dutch Passion are some of the best known auto breeders, though lately there are many new ones appearing on the scene).
 As a result, there are newer auto strains that have been carefully bred for many generations to be just as potent as their photoperiod counterparts.
-So when you choose a good breeder, you'll be very happy with your results.
-Yet because there are poor genes out there, it’s important to choose a trustworthy breeder as unscrupulous breeders may sell seeds that that end up making tiny buds with no potency!
+When you choose a good strain you’ll be very happy with your results.
+Yet because there are poor genes out there, it’s important to choose a trustworthy breeder as unscrupulous breeders may sell seeds that that end up making tiny buds with little potency!

 Here are 3 recommended auto-flowering strains for beginners (and connoisseurs!)

-- Quickest Time to Harvest - Auto Lemon OG Haze by Nirvana - Nirvana is known for producing stabilized strains where you always get exactly what they tell you to expect.
-Their recently debuted Auto Lemon OG Haze strain is the result of 5 generations of careful breeding using star genetics.
-The resulting plant produces buds with a creative, energetic effect that also comes with a body "buzz" and is ready to harvest as soon as 2 months from seed, though giving the plant an extra week or two before harvesting can dramatically increase your yields.
+- Quickest Time to Harvest – Auto Lemon OG Haze by Nirvana – Nirvana is known for producing stabilized strains where you always get exactly what they tell you to expect.
+Their Auto Lemon OG Haze strain is the result of 5 generations of careful breeding.
+The resulting buds have a creative, energetic effect that also comes with a body “buzz” and is ready to harvest as soon as 2 months from seed, though giving the plant an extra week or two before harvesting can dramatically increase your yields.
 This strain produces dense chunky buds that look beautiful and have a pleasant fruity/citrus scent.

 Auto Lemon OG Haze buds become covered in trichomes